yordan-vladov/todo-app/README.md

-# TODO - an app for tracking your tasks
+e# TODO - an app for tracking your tasks

 A simple, intuitive, and cross-platform to-do list application built with React Native.
 Manage your tasks efficiently on both iOS and Android devices.